Help! My Tampon Is Stuck

 Of course, a tampon is a foreign object that stays inside your body for an extended period of time, so you should always wash your hands thoroughly and ensure you are in a clean environment when removing or inserting one.

-Symptoms of a forgotten tampon
+Symptoms of a stuck or forgotten tampon

 Zahra Ameen, M.B.B.S., a consultant OB-GYN at Cadogan Clinic in London, shared the most common signs you may have forgotten to remove a tampon: